Krishpluto/Devops-Interview-preparations/Ansible/20 realtime usecases of ansible.md

-# DevOps Shack

-## 20 Real-Time Use-Cases of Ansible With Detailed Examples
+# 20 Real-Time Use-Cases of Ansible With Detailed Examples

 1. **Infrastructure Provisioning:** Use Ansible to automate the provisioning of infrastructure on cloud platforms like AWS, Azure, or GCP.
 For example, provisioning EC2 instances on AWS:
     ```yaml